Website Architecture: Organizing Site Structure for Indexing

 Optimize Navigation Menus

-Breadcrumb navigation offers a secondary layer of guidance, showing users their current location within the site’s hierarchy.
-This feature not only improves usability by allowing visitors to backtrack easily but also provides search engines with additional context about the structure and relationships between your pages.
+Breadcrumb navigation helps users know their current location within the hierarchy of the page as it is functioning at the second guidance level.
+By adding this feature of usability, visitors are able to backtrack easily for additional information or different pages while search engines are given more visibility of the page structure and relationships.
 Implementing breadcrumbs can improve indexing and enhance your site’s appearance in search results by displaying navigational pathways directly in the SERPs.

 Create XML Sitemaps